andrew/ultimate-awesome/README.md

 - [awesome-astrophysics](https://github.com/MitPitt/awesome-astrophysics) - Ресурсы по космосу.
 - [awesome-ec2-spot](https://github.com/nadaahm/awesome-ec2-spot) - A curated list of awesome AWS EC2 Spot related updates, open source repos, guides, blogs, and other resources.
 - [awesome-lego-mindstorms](https://github.com/Naramsim/awesome-lego-mindstorms) - A curated list of delightful MINDSTORMS software and resources.
+- [awesome-andrewid](https://github.com/nshutijean/awesome-andrewid) - 📃 A curated list of all possible resources (tools, tutorials, platforms, etc) an andrew email can get you.
 - [awesome-modelica](https://github.com/ORNL-Modelica/awesome-modelica) - A curated list of useful resources for learning and using Modelica.
+- [awesome-vcs-tools](https://github.com/postpdm/awesome-vcs-tools) - A curated list of awesome Version control tools - clients, diffs etc.
 - [awesome-openbsd-desktop](https://github.com/raffaelschneider/awesome-openbsd-desktop) - A curated list of awesome applications, software, tools, and resources for using OpenBSD as a daily driver.
 - [awesome-bookmarks](https://github.com/rommelmamedov/awesome-bookmarks) - A list of awesome and useful websites that should be in your bookmarks. 👾🤖.
 - [awesome-bad-apple](https://github.com/sortedcord/awesome-bad-apple) - A curated list of all platforms where people have been successful in playing "Bad Apple" song from Touhou Video Game Franchise.